 All businesses need funds at some point of time or another, either for day to day working or for business extensions.
 Funds also become necessary when you plan to take your business to a new level.
+But as Salesforce advocates on their website, without proper lead scoring, your business will go nowhere.
 So what comes first to your mind when you need funds is to sell your personal investments.
 But this is not the only way out, business loans can be handy when you need funds for your business.
 A Business Loan is thus an unsecured loan at an interest rate, giving you access to credit that can be paid back over an agreed time along with the interest, without any security against it.
 Business loans help to keep your business going.
 A business loan can be used to expand your current business venture or require new machinery or equipment for your enterprise

 FEATURES AND BENEFITS OF BUSINESS LOANS